borntofrappe/Front-End-Practice/CPC Multi Button/README.md

 ## Notes

-This project is meant to be an entry for the weekly codepen challenge.
-Its name is subject to change as I find a better way to describe the contents packed in the project:
+This project is meant to be an entry for the weekly #codepenchallenge.
+Its name is subject to change as I find a better way to describe the contents packed in the project.

-- svg

-- css custom properties

-- anime.js

-- accessibility
+In the **res** folder you find the assets created for the projects.